EGI-Federation/documentation/content/en/users/communities/dmcc/_index.md

 ### How to bring your data to the EGI infrastructure

-Different Data Management services are available in the EGI Infrastructure for dealing with data:
+For managing data, different Data Management services are available in the EGI Infrastructure:

 * [EGI DataHub](../../data/management/datahub/)
 * [EGI Data Transfer](../../data/management/data-transfer/)